fortran-lang/fortran-lang.org/learn/intrinsics/index.md

    - [fman(1)](EXAMPLES/fman.f90) A self-contained Fortran program that lets you view the non-graphical plain ASCII portions of the documentation from a terminal interface.
-Compiler the program and enter "./fman --help" for directions.
+Compile the program and enter "./fman --help" for directions.

    - [man pages](EXAMPLES/fortran.tgz) A gzipped tar(1) file containing
      early versions of man-pages derived from the markdown documents.

-     Still debating whether having to keep the document limited to ANSI characters is worth-while, and still having issues converting the markdown to the proper formats.
+     Still debating whether having to keep the document limited to ANSI characters is worth-while so these formats can be generated, and still having issues converting the markdown to the proper formats.

 ## Text Content Copyrights